-Now if Douglass- a man who suffered under the trials and unthinkable tribulations of slavery can forgive the one responsible for such sufferings, why can’t blacks today do the same of people who are guilty of far less worse?
+Now if Douglass- a man who suffered under the trials and unthinkable tribulations of slavery can forgive the one responsible for such sufferings, why can’t blacks today do the same of people who are guilty of far less?
 Douglass’ actions in regard to his former slave owner is a template for a ministry of reconciliation- racial or otherwise.

-Dare I say that blacks today should- and must- follow Douglass’ model and initiate forgiveness and reconciliation toward whites (and all others).
-Blacks are in a prime position not only to offer forgiveness to those who may be guilty of racial discrimination, but to sincerely and humbly ask for forgiveness from those of whom who have been unfairly and dishonestly accused of racism.
+Dare I say that blacks today should- and must- follow Douglass’ model, and initiate forgiveness and reconciliation toward whites (and all others).
+Blacks are in a prime position not only to offer forgiveness to those who may be guilty of racial discrimination, but to sincerely and humbly ask for forgiveness from those who have been unfairly and dishonestly accused of racism.
 In doing so, blacks- in word and in deed- acknowledge that in Christ, the wall of hostility and division has been destroyed (Eph.
-2: 14) and as such, we are all free in the family of God (Gal.
+2: 14) and as such, we are all free in the multiethnic family of God (Gal.
 3:28).

 TO CAPT.
 THOMAS AULD, FORMERLY MY MASTER September 3d, 1849

 I propose to celebrate this, the 11th anniversary of my escape from your dominion, by addressing to you a friendly epistle on the subject of slavery.

 I do this partly with a view to the fulfilment [sic] of a promise I made you on this day one year ago, and partly to neutralize certain charges which I then brought against you.